-Mr. and Mrs. Grinch will come to Zabriskie's Whoville to read the story we know and love. with the Grinch, this year's pandemic cannot I back the story of God's love for us through Jebirth.
+Mr. and Mrs. Grinch will come to Zabriskie's own Whoville to read the story we know and love.
+As with the Grinch, this year's pandemic cannot hold back the story of God's love for us through Jesus' birth.
 Advent and Christmas will go on!

-An outdoors, mask-wearing, socially distanced activity on the Zabriskie grounds, Whoville residents will gather in a wide circle with our Grinch in the center.
+An outdoors, mask-wearing, socially distanced activity on the Zabriskie grounds, Whoville residents will gather in a wide circle with our own Grinch in the center.

-December 5th, 5:00 p.m. -- this will last about minutes.
-Raindate will be announced if needed
+December 5th, 5:00 p.m. -- this will last about 45 minutes.
+Raindate will be announced if needed.

 You can make your own Whoville Hat.
-Click for Martha Shimkin's how-to video!
+Click here for Martha Shimkin's how-to video!

-You can also click here to learn the melody to "Welcome Christmas" which all will sing at end of the storytelling.
-The lyrics are printed right.
+You can also click here to learn the melody to "Welcome Christmas" which all will sing at the end of the storytelling.
+The lyrics are printed at right.